 All further regulations for the use of the Community Store by the software provider are regulated in a separate contract.
 After the conclusion of this contract in text form, the software provider will be activated by shopware for the provision of software extensions.

 shopware offers the Customer the possibility to purchase, rent or use free of charge software extensions which were not developed and created by shopware itself via an electronic sales platform (hereinafter referred to as "Community Store").
 The Customer named in this context is hereinafter referred to as the "User".
+A software extension may be accompanied by a subscription that entitles the User to update to a new version of the software extension under the terms of that subscription (the "Update").

 The use of the Community Store requires a Shopware Account according to section 2.3.